 A non-U.S. stockholder generally will not be subject to U.S. federal income tax (but may be subject to withholding as described below) on a distribution not attributable to gain from our sale or exchange of a U.S. real property interest and in excess of our current and accumulated earnings and profits if the excess portion of the distribution does not exceed the stockholder's adjusted tax basis of its stock.
-Instead, the excess portion of the distribution that exceeds both our current and accumulated earnings and profits and the adjusted basis of its stock, if the non-U.S. stockholder otherwise would be subject to U.S. federal income tax on gain from the sale or disposition of its stock, as described below.
+Instead, the excess portion of the distribution will reduce the adjusted tax basis of that stock.
+To the extent a distribution exceeds both our current and accumulated earnings and profits and the adjusted basis of a non-U.S. stockholder's stock, it will be treated as gain from the sale or disposition of the non-U.S. stockholder's stock and may be subject to U.S. federal income tax as described in the "-Sale of Shares" discussion below.
 Because we generally cannot determine at the time we make a distribution whether or not the distribution will exceed our current and accumulated earnings and profits, withholding may apply on the entire amount of any distribution at the same rate as would apply with respect to withholding on a dividend.